MINIMALLY INVASIVE SPINE SURGERY

 • No hardware placement or loss of mobility

-• Non Invasive back procedures
+• Non Invasive back procedure

 When is a Minimally Invasive Surgical Procedure, Not an Option?

-Every patient is different, and we treat each individual patient based on a number of things.
+Every patient is different, and we treat each patient based on several things.
 In some cases, open surgery is the preferred method.
 For example, if the surgeon needs to make a large incision to expose tissue and structures then that procedure will take place.
 In addition, small incisions just aren’t practical for some spine procedures.
 We will discuss the issues with you and present the facts.
 We want to ensure that there is a clear understanding of the procedure and the reason for the procedure.
 Please note that surgery is the last choice.
 So, if physical therapy, a brace, observation, or medicine will reduce or stop the pain, that is our first choice.
 Other than that, we will use the smallest surgical procedure whenever possible.

 Minimally invasive spine surgery has revolutionized the treatment of various spinal conditions, offering patients faster recovery and reduced pain.
 As technology and surgical techniques continue to advance, the future of spine surgery appears promising.
 The new techniques provide patients with the best possible care and optimal quality of life.